On the Castelnuovo-Mumford regularity of subspace arrangements: Proof of Theorem

 To prove Lemma \ref{lem:zero in degree n-2}, we proceed by induction on $r$.
 As a base for the induction, we take $r=3$ \textemdash the statement is then trivial, since no line in $\PP^2$ contains three generic points.
 In the sequel we assume that i) $r\ge 4$, and ii) $\Hs_{2r'-3,2r'-5,r'}$ is true for any $3 \le r' <r$.

 Within this induction hypothesis, we prove an auxiliary statement:

 \begin{lemma} Let $0 \le j \le r-4$.
-Consider the union in $\PP_k^{r-1}$ of $2r-5-j$ codimension-$2$ generic linear spaces, together with a codimension-$(j+3)$ generic linear space.
+Consider a union in $\PP_k^{r-1}$ of $2r-5-j$ codimension-$2$ generic linear spaces, together with a codimension-$(j+3)$ generic linear space.
 Then there is no hypersurface of degree $2r-6-j$ containing this union. \end{lemma}

+We denote the statement of Lemma \ref{lem:auxiliary} by where the first index refers to the number of codimension-$2$ linear spaces in the arrangement, the second index refers to the codimension of the remainder single linear space in the arrangement, the third index refers to the degree of interest of the ideal of the arrangement, and the last index is the number of ambient variables.

-We denote the statement of Lemma \ref{lem:auxiliary} by We prove it by ascending induction on $r$ and descending induction on $j$.
-For the base of our induction on $r$ we take $r=4$ \textemdash{the only possibility is $j=0$ and the statement follows from the well-known fact that there is a unique quadric surface in $\PP^3$ through three generic lines (thus no quadric contains three generic lines and a generic point)}.
+We prove the statement by ascending induction on $r$ and descending induction on $j$.
+For the base of our induction on $r$ we take $r=4$ \textemdash{the only possibility is $j=0$ and the statement follows from the well-known fact that there is a unique quadric surface in $\PP^3$ through three generic lines, and hence it suffices to take the point outside the quadric (thus no quadric contains three generic lines and a generic point)}.
 For any $r$, the base for the induction on $j$ is for $j = r-4$.
 The statement then becomes $\Hs'_{r-1,r-1,r-2,r}$.
 This follows immediately from Lemma \ref{lem:HF=1}, because through $r-1$ generic codimension-$2$ linear spaces in $\PP_k^{r-1}$ passes a unique hypersurface of degree $r-2$, and the codimension-$(r-1)$ space is a generic point, which can be taken to be outside that hypersurface.
-In the sequel we will assume that i) $\Hs'_{2r'-5-j, \, j+3, \, 2r'-6-j, \, r'}$ is true for any $r' < r$ and any $j$ such that $0 \le j \le r'-4$, and ii) $\Hs'_{2r-5-j', \, j'+3, \, 2r-6-j', \, r}$ is true for any $j'$ for which $ j<j'\le r-4$.
+In the sequel we will assume that i) $\Hs'_{2r'-5-j, \, j+3, \, 2r'-6-j, \, r'}$ is true for any $r' < r$ and any $j$ such that $0 \le j \le r'-4$, and ii) $\Hs'_{2r-5-j', \, j'+3, \, 2r-6-j', \, r}$ is true for any $r$ and any $j'$ such that $ j<j'\le r-4$.

 With $0 \le j<r-4$, let $Y$ be the scheme of Lemma \ref{lem:auxiliary}.
-Since $2+(j+3)\le r$, we apply Lemma \ref{lem:sundial} to degenerate $Y$ into a scheme that consists of $2r-6-j$ codimension-$2$ generic linear spaces and a $(2,j+3)$-sundial.
-Now we apply the variant of Castelnuovo's inequality described in Section \ref{section:Castelnuovo's inequality} \textemdash it is enough to show that i) there is no hypersurface of $\PP_k^{r-1}$ of degree $2r-7-j$ that contains the residual scheme $\Res_H(Y)$ of $Y$ with respect to a hyperplane $H$ that supports the sundial, and ii) there is no hypersurface of $\PP_k^{r-2}$ of degree $2r-7-j$ that contains $\Tr^{\dagger\dagger}_H(Y)$.
+Since $2+(j+3)\le r$, we apply Lemma \ref{lem:sundial} to degenerate $Y$ into a scheme $Y'$ that consists of $2r-6-j$ codimension-$2$ generic linear spaces and a $(2,j+3)$-sundial.
+Now we apply the variant of Castelnuovo's inequality described in Section \ref{section:Castelnuovo's inequality} \textemdash it is enough to show that i) there is no hypersurface of $\PP_k^{r-1}$ of degree $2r-7-j$ that contains the residual scheme $\Res_H(Y')$ of $Y'$ with respect to a hyperplane $H$ that supports the sundial, and ii) there is no hypersurface of $\PP_k^{r-2}$ of degree $2r-7-j$ that contains $\Tr^{\dagger\dagger}_H(Y')$.